cwarden45/Bastu_Cat_Genome/Basepaws_Notes/README.md

 I have been commenting in a variety of mediums, so I thought I could collect those here (as well as add in some possibly relevant pictures from links).

-First, I should mention that basepaws customers are invited to a Facebook discussion group called "[Basepawssadors Cat DNA Club](https://www.facebook.com/groups/BasepawssadorsCatDNAClub/)"

-I like that this creates a community of cat lovers, which includes a variety of comments (which could be people posting their results, or just cute cat videos).
+For example, I should mention that basepaws customers are invited to a Facebook discussion group called "[Basepawssadors Cat DNA Club](https://www.facebook.com/groups/BasepawssadorsCatDNAClub/)"  I like that this creates a community of cat lovers, which includes a variety of comments (which could be people posting their results, or just cute cat videos).

-While I may eventually convert some of this content into a blog post (and I am defintely going to update these pages), there is one thing that I can illustrate a little better:
+While I may eventually convert some of this content into a blog post (and I am defintely going to update these pages), there is one thing that I can illustrate a little better than separate comments in the Facebook discussion group:

 Namely, I think there is a difference between "ancestry" and "traits" that may need to be made more clear.